uclacs143/project2/README.md

 ### Task 4: Implementing `PartitionProject`

-This final task requires that you fill in the implementation of `PartitionProject` in `baiscOperators.scala`.
+This final task requires that you fill in the implementation of `PartitionProject` in `basicOperators.scala`.
 All the code that you will need to write is in the `generateIterator` method.
 Think carefully about how you need to organize your implementation.
 You should *not* be buffering all the data in memory or anything similar to that.

 At this point, you should be passing ***all*** given tests.